 The main points to note from the article are:

-- The files you upload are owned by a user called ‘me’ and a group called ‘me’.
+• The files you upload are owned by a user called ‘me’ and a group called ‘me’.
 The user that the webserver runs under belongs in a group called ‘web’.

-- Your FTP user is the ‘me’ user, all files and folders are set to read, write and execute for the user, which makes sense because you want to be able to manage your files via FTP.
+• Your FTP user is the ‘me’ user, all files and folders are set to read, write and execute for the user, which makes sense because you want to be able to manage your files via FTP.

-- The webserver user or its ‘web’ group don’t own your files so it has to fall back on the permissions for other/everyone as to whether it can read/write/execute.
+• The webserver user or its ‘web’ group don’t own your files so it has to fall back on the permissions for other/everyone as to whether it can read/write/execute.
 We can’t set these permissions to write for security reasons.

-- By changing the group owner of your files to ‘web’ the webserver’s user will follow the group permissions, which can have the write permission.
+• By changing the group owner of your files to ‘web’ the webserver’s user will follow the group permissions, which can have the write permission.

-- Nearlyfreespeech uses safe_mode in php and with that you are restricted to the directories you can manipulate because of open_basedir.
-We will have to prevent WordPress using the /tmp directory which is outside of the /public folder on NearlyFreeSpeech.
+• Nearlyfreespeech uses safe_mode in php and with that you are restricted to the directories you can manipulate because of open_basedir.
+We will have to prevent Wordpress using the /tmp directory which is outside of the /public folder on NearlyFreeSpeech.

-- Upload your WordPress files via SFTP
+1. Upload your Wordpress files via SFTP

-- Create your WordPress database
+2. Create your Wordpress database

-- SSH into your server using a program like Putty for windows
+3. SSH into your server using a program like Putty for windows

-- Navigate to your /public folder in Putty and run this command to change the group owner on all files to ‘web’:
+4. Navigate to your /public folder in Putty and run this command to change the group owner on all files to ‘web’:

 chgrp -R web *

-You can run ls -l to check the group owner on your files. - You may need to go up a directory and change the group owner on the public folder itself :
+5. You may need to go up a directory and change the group owner on the public folder itself :

 chgrp web public

-This way WordPress can create files inside the public folder. - In your FTP software create a folder called ‘tmp’ inside your public folder
+6. In your FTP software create a folder called ‘tmp’ inside your public folder

-- Add this code to your wp-config.xml file:
+7. Add this code to your wp-config.xml file:

 if ( !defined('WP_TEMP_DIR') )